-It is important to note that the Oeko Tex 100 Standard applies to processing the bamboo into fiber and does not certify how the bamboo is processed after that.
+It is important to note that the Oeko Tex 100 Standard applies to process the bamboo into fiber and does not certify how the bamboo is processed after that.

 Characteristics of Bamboo Clothing

 Bamboo fabric does not hold on to odors like other fabrics.
 It’s antibacterial qualities help keep clothing smelling fresher.
-I have found it to be an easy to care for fabric that needs no bleach or fabric softener and comes clean easily in cold water with eco friendly detergents.
+I have found it to be easy to care for fabric that needs no bleach or fabric softener and comes clean easily in cold water with eco-friendly detergents.

 Bamboo clothing has a soft, natural sheen and relaxed look.
 It is described as a fabric that feels like a cross between silk and cashmere.
 Bamboo is frequently combined with other fabrics which makes it workable in a variety of styles.